 The Advocacy Group at Cardenas Partners

 Slater earned a bachelor’s degree in Political Science and Communications from the University of Iowa.
 He later earned a Master’s Degree in Applied American Policy and Politics from Florida State University where he collaborated on a pair of data driven books that analyzed Florida elections.

-He and his wife, Sara, met as undergraduates and now resides in Tallahassee.
+He and his wife, Sara, met as undergraduates and now reside in Tallahassee.
 They are the proud parents of 3 children.